Tamonash-glitch/guess_the_number/README.md

 Note
 The hiscore.txt file is used to store the high score.
 Make sure the file is present in the same directory as the Python script.
 Credits
-This guessing game was created by [Your Name].
+This guessing game was created by [Tamonash].